MarwanYousef725/Shoplon-E-commerce-app/README.md

 - Cookie preferences screen
 - Light / dark appearance toggle persisted with `SharedPreferences`
 - Wallet screen with a static balance display and history UI backed by cart product data

-> Several profile rows (Orders, Returns, Addresses, Payment, Language, Location) are present in the UI but do not open dedicated flows yet.
-Discover search is visual; it does not filter products.
-Bookmark currently lists catalog products rather than a per-user wishlist collection.
-Payment cards are UI mockups, not a payment gateway.

 ---

 ## Application Preview